chodges7/spring-petclinic/readme.md

     - Generate an admin token and then save the token later to be used in the Jenkins container
 - Then you'll set up the jenkins container
     - Create a pipeline job that points to this repo for SCM (source control management)
-    - Add your saved token to Jenkins' credentials as a secret text
+    - Add your saved token to Jenkins' credentials as a secret text called `artifactory-admin-token`
+    - Note: make sure when making your pipeline that you change the branch from "\*/master" to "\*/main"

+---

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>